Nauru: Economy

 There are no personal taxes in Nauru.
-The unemployment rate is estimated to be 23 percent and the government employs 95 per cent of those who have jobs.
+The unemployment rate is estimated to be 23% and the government employs 95% of those who have jobs.
 The Asian Development Bank notes that, although the administration has a strong public mandate to implement economic reforms, in the absence of an alternative to phosphate mining, the medium-term outlook is for continued dependence on external assistance.
 Tourism is not a major contributor to the economy.